 BHEL started work before signing EPC contract

 The EPC (Engineering, Procurement and Construction) contract is likely to be signed in the month of April, formally making Indian BHEL the building company.
-Meanwhile the cabinet committee on economic affairs approved the development of tow jetties at Mongla Port through and land development for building the Rampal by utilising sand/ earth being extracted through the dredging of Mongla-Gashiakhali channel.
-It must be noted that BHEL, EPC contractor, has already started their work before signing the contract.
+According to the Daily Sun, BHEL has already started their work before signing the contract.

-The Unesco team toured Bangladesh, including the Sundarbans, from March 22nd to 28th.
+The UNESCO team toured Bangladesh, including the Sundarbans, from March 22-28.
 Their tour was scheduled by the government.
 In those days the three members of the mission did not meet any of the groups opposing the Rampal power plant and the industrialisation of the Sundarbans.
 Expectations are that the report will be one-sided.

 Fourth vessel sinks spreading additional toxic pollutants in Sundarbans rivers

-Thousands take part in Long March to Save Sundarbans
+Thousands take part in Long March to Save the Sundarbans

 Demand for a UN-led committee to conduct EIA